 – Do not swim in any of our lakes or ponds, nor let your dog(s) swim

 For more information see the full Countryside Code here

 Bosworth Battlefield Country Park

 The country park includes a network of surfaced trails which radiate from the famous Bosworth Battlefield Visitor Centre around a wonderful farmed landscape, connecting with the Ashby Canal and the Battlefield Railway at Shenton station.
 The site of the Battle of Bosworth is of national significance and international interest.
 It is infamous as the place where King Richard III lost his life and crown to Henry Tudor, and the beginning of the powerful Tudor dynasty.

-All-day parking at our country parks costs just £2.50 Pay and Display machines are installed at the car park adjacent to the heritage centre Please ensure you have correct change on arrival.
-The machines do not give out tickets.
-All proceeds from car parking charges go into the maintenance and upkeep of our country parks
+All-day parking at our country parks costs just £2.50 Pay and Display machines are installed at the car park adjacent to the heritage centre.
+Please ensure you have correct change on arrival.
+You can also now pay using the paybyphone app.
+Instructions for using this are displayed on the car parking machines on site.

 Things to do

 - Tithe Barn restaurant, heritage centre and museum